India to open resident mission in Rwanda: Vice-President Ansari

-Kigali [Rwanda], Feb.
-20 (ANI): In order to enhance the bilateral ties with Indian diaspora settled in Rwanda, India is all set to open its resident mission …
+In order to enhance the bilateral ties with Indian diaspora settled in Rwanda, India is all set to open its resident mission in the country's capital.

 India to open resident mission in Rwanda: Vice-President Ansari